Render to Texture

 Getting Started, or 'Setting the Scene'

-Render to Texture is 'final-stage' tool.
-That means you use when your scene is complete and ready for the finishing touches.
+Render to Texture is a 'final-stage' tool.
+That means you use it when your scene is complete, your renderings looks great, and it's ready for the finishing touches.
 You don't want to finish your RTT work and then decide you need to move a wall!
 That would mess up all the shadows and lighting of the surrounding area.
 So making sure you are ready to render is critical.

 The best way to do that, unsurprisingly, is to render your scene as a traditional still image.
 Pick a good vantage point and render your scene on a preliminary preset (such as Low or Interior, if you need an unbiased render).
 If necessary, render from several view points to make sure your scene is ready.
 In this image, we picked our primary vantage point and performed a standard render (using Interior+).

 Notice that we are not looking for a final image here, so perfect quality isn't the goal.
+We are only making sure that the lighting and materials are ready to bake.
 After letting the image run for about 20 passes, we can confirm that the lighting level, sun position, and background lighting are what we are looking for.
-It took a lot of trial and error, of course, to find the right settings, especially the sun position.
+It may take some trial and error, of course, to find the right settings, especially the sun position.
 But that is exactly why we take this step; better to figure out the lighting now rather than be disatisfied with the result later.

 Identifying the 'Target'